Zihao-YANG-0113/Numerical-Topology/README.md

 range of reduction strength — reduction ratios ≈ 14%, 75%, 100% — each
 independently verified to satisfy `original barcode = Morse barcode`.
 Together they illustrate the limitation flagged in the essay's
-Discussion: Definition 3.3's compatibility requirement can restrict the algorithm's efficiency, with `filled_triangle_no_reduction` being the extreme case (100%) where no pair is matchable.
+Discussion: compatibility requirement can restrict the algorithm's efficiency, with `filled_triangle_no_reduction` being the extreme case (100%) where no pair is matchable.